tendermint/liquidity/x/liquidity/spec/04_messages.md

 ## Validity checks

-The MsgDepositWithinBatch message performs these validity checks:

-The `MsgDepositWithinBatch` fails if:
+The MsgDepositWithinBatch message performs validity checks.
+The transaction that is triggered with the `MsgDepositWithinBatch` message fails if:

 - `Depositor` address does not exist
 - `PoolId` does not exist